khokanuzzaman/react-native-zero-permission-picker/docs/screenshots/README.md

 # Screenshots

-This directory contains screenshots and demo images for the `react-native-zero-permission-picker` package.
+This directory contains screenshots and demo images for the `react-native-files-picker` package.

 ## Required Screenshots